Umer-Aziz/python-pdf-Voice-Reader/README.md

 # python-pdf-Voice-Reader
- Read the all text from any pdf in a  Voice.Don't need to read a whole book just listen.
+ Read the all text from any pdf in a  Voice.Don't need to read a whole book just listen. just install pyttsx3 and PyPDF2 library.